arautio89/maze/README.md

 # maze
 Maze game with Field-of-Vision and random maze generator.
+Made with pyglet.

+Requires pyglet, run `main.py` to play the game.

 ## Instructions